Invertibility for non-Hermitian and symmetric random band matrices with sublinear bandwidth and discrete entries: Introduction

 \section{Introduction}

 In this paper, we investigate the invertibility for a wide class of combinatorial random matrices with an inhomogeneous variance profile.
 Before stating the main result on band matrices, we begin with a historical account on the invertibility of $n\times n$ random matrices with i.i.d. entries, which is much better understood in the past thirty years.
 Let $M_n$ be an $n\times n$ matrix with each entry independently and uniformly distributed on $\{-1,1\}$, and denote by $P_n:=\mathbb{P}(\det M_n=0)$.
 The first proof of asymptotic non-singularity, that $\lim_{n\to\infty}P_n=0$, was given by Komlós \cite{komlos1967determinant}.
 Then Kahn, Komlós and Szemerédi \cite{kahn1995probability} provided the first exponential bound on $P_n$: $P_n\leq c^n$ for $n$ sufficiently large, and where they can take $c=0.999$.
-Tao and Vu \cite{tao2007singularity} improved the value of $c$ to be $c=3/4+o(1)$, and Bourgain, Vu, Wood \cite{bourgain2010singularity} further improved to $c=\sqrt{2}/2+o(1)$.
+Tao and Vu \cite{tao2007singularity} improved the value of $c$ to be $c=3/4+o(1)$, and Bourgain, Vu, and Wood \cite{bourgain2010singularity} further improved to $c=\sqrt{2}/2+o(1)$.
 Finally, Tikhomirov \cite{tikhomirov2020singularity} obtained the optimal value $c=\frac{1}{2}+o(1)$.
+A closely related model is the random symmetric matrix model $M_n^{sym}$ with uniform $\{-1,1\}$ entries, whose invertibility was first studied in \cite{costello2006random}; and Campos, Jenssen, Michelen, and Julian Sahasrabudhe \cite{campos2025singularity} recently proved that the singularity probability of $M_n^{sym}$ is also exponentially small, namely we can find $c'>0$ such that $\mathbb{P}(\det M_n^{sym}=0)\leq\exp(-c'n)$.

 In parallel lines, much recent progress has been made for random matrices with an inhomogeneous variance profile, in the dense case where the matrix typically has $\Theta(n^2)$ nonzero entries.
 See \cite{rudelson2016singular} for least singular value estimates in the Gaussian case and see \cite{MR3878135}, \cite{MR3857860}, \cite{cook2article} for the general case where the circular law was proven when the matrix has a doubly stochastic variance profile.
 However, the case of sparse structured matrices was not well understood, and proving the convergence of its empirical spectral measure was listed as an open problem in the survey \cite{tikhomirov2022quantitative}.